RobertHolzhauser/e28/independent-study/README.md

 ```

+### Vuex
+Vuex is Vue's preferred state management solution for larger, or more complex solutions.

+Vuex provides a central data store for the app, that allows data to be shared client side by any, or all Vue components.

+### Vue CLI
-Vue CLI - command line interface quickly scaffold a new project through the terminal
+The best way to start a new Vue project is by using the Vue CLI, Vue's command line interface that quickly scaffold a new project through the terminal.

-to get Vue CLI :
+To get Vue CLI:
 ```
 with NPM
 npm install -g @vue/cli